By J. L. Starkey

 Oh, younger me…how little you knew.

-In 2005, just 25 days before Hurricane Katrina would devastate the city, I would learn a thing or two about the magic of those New Orleans cemeteries.
+Three years later, just 25 days before Hurricane Katrina would devastate New Orleans, I would learn a thing or two about the magic of those cemeteries.

 Exploring The City Of The Dead

-Our 2005 trip to New Orleans was different than the one in 2002.
+Our 2005 visit to New Orleans was different than the one in 2002.
 No longer uncertain about our future, we knew that life was good.
-Maybe that was why we decided to visit a cemetery this time.
+Maybe that was why we decided to visit a cemetery.
 Life was short, and it was time to find out what all the fuss was about!

 Built in 1833 as the city’s first planned cemetery (and still in use today), Lafayette Cemetery No. 1 is said “to exude the strongest sense of subtropical gothic” of all New Orleans cemeteries .
 If you feel a sense of déjà vu when you enter its wrought iron gates, you’re not alone.
-The cemetery was a filming location in the movies Interview with the Vampire, The Originals, and Double Jeopardy.
-It was even a filming location for the video “You Got It (The Right Stuff)” by NKOTB (don’t worry, I won’t tell anyone if you watch the video right now!).
+The cemetery can be seen in movies including Interview with the Vampire, The Originals, and Double Jeopardy.
+It was also a filming location for the video “You Got It (The Right Stuff)” by NKOTB.
+(I won’t tell anyone if you watch it right now.
+It’ll be our little secret, ok?)

 Indeed, this hallowed ground is said to be the most filmed cemetery in New Orleans.
 Beautiful, peaceful, and just a bit eerie…Lafayette Cemetery No. 1 has it all.